jerramcl/portfolio/README.md

 I’m especially motivated by work that combines data, policy, and social impact!
 I’m excited to contribute to projects that help communities and public institutions navigate complex challenges with clarity and care.

+### Analytical Skills
+Through rigorous graduate coursework at UC Berkeley, data-related interships and projects, I’ve developed advanced programming and analytical capabilities at the intersection of data science and social impact.
+My work spans the full data lifecycle; from engineering robust computing environments to interpreting statistical models for real-world decision-making.

+- Proficent in Python for scientific computing and machine learning using pandas, scikit-learn, PyTorch, and spaCy.
+- Built ML pipelines for regression, classification, natural language processing, and causal inference, including Large Language Model fine-tuning.
+- Conducted statistical analysis in R and Python—using regression, hypothesis testing, RCTs, IVs, and panel data—to answer policy and social science questions.
+- Engineered reproducible data pipelines for ingesting, cleaning, and transforming multi-source data (CSV, JSON, SQL, GeoJSON) using tools like pandas and tidyverse.

 Read below for more details about projects I have worked on.

-### Analytical Skills
-- **Programming:** Proficient in Python, R and SQL.
-- **Data Visualization:** Seaborn, Matplotlib, ggplot2.

 ## Projects
 - [NLP on CA School Board Policies](https://github.com/jerramcl/school-board-NLP)

     I analyzed environmental school board policies from 700+ California school districts by extracting text from PDFs using Python (fitz, pdf2image,  pytesseract) and cleaning the data with regex and NLP tools.
 Using regression analysis, semantic similarity, and topic modeling, I explored whether specific policy language correlates with climate action.
 I created visualizations—including graphs and word clouds—to highlight key patterns and developed a scalable, replicable framework for qualitative policy analysis.
 The goal was to understand if school board policy language affects implentation of climate friendly action on campuses across California.

 - [Investments in Public Transportation on Property Values](https://github.com/jerramcl/transportation-project/tree/main)